 As a Pinay poet and writer, her work–which ranges from poetry to fiction to a beautiful miasma of the two–slices and reveals larger truths about herself, her community, and identity as a whole.
 Seamlessly, she folds pop culture, history, and defiance into her writing; her language startles and soothes… The passion she has for her students and teaching is only rivaled by the passion she has for writing and storytelling. – Bel Poblador

 She earned her B.A. in Ethnic Studies with Honors and she was a Ronald E. McNair Scholar at UC San Diego.
 She earned her M.F.A. in Critical Studies/Writing at California Institute of the Arts (CalArts).
 She co-founded an open mic in Los Angeles called the Sunday Jump and was a Finalist in the Katipunan Poetry Slam.
 She is an alumna of Naropa University’s Summer Writing Program.
-She lives in the Bay Area and teaches at two community colleges.
-She enjoys playing with stuffed animals, drinking green tea, running and cooking.
+She teaches English at San José City College.

-She is finalizing a book of essays, entitled Let Me See You See Me Back, and at work on more poetry and a novel for young adults.
+Her next chapbook, “different ways to say invisible,” will be released in Spring 2018 by dancing girl press.
+She is finalizing a book of essays entitled Let Me See You See Me Back, and at work on more poetry and a novel for young adults.

 You can reach her at janicesapigao[at]alum[dot]calarts[dot]edu